Ankit-jailwal/Dynamic-tooltip/readme.md

 4. **Tooltip Image Support**
    - The ability to include images inside the tooltips.
    - Supports various image formats such as PNG and JPEG.
-   - Images can be fetched from local or remote sources.
+   - Images can be fetched from URL.

 ## Implementation Details